Apple and Blackberry Cake

 Add the ground almonds and flour to the food processor.
 Pulse until everything is well combined.

-Transfer the mixture to a bowl and gently fold in the chopped pears and the figs.
+Transfer the mixture to a bowl and gently fold in the chopped apples and blackberries.

-Place the cake in the oven and cook for 1 hour 20 -30 minutes until a skewer inserted into the middle comes out clean.
+Place the cake on the middle shelf in the oven and cook for 1 hour 20 -30 minutes until a skewer inserted into the middle comes out clean.

 Leave the cake to cool in the tin for 10 minutes, then gently move to a cooling rack.
 Heat the honey in a ramekin for a 20 seconds in the microwave.
 Use a pastry brush to brush the honey over the top of the cake as a glaze.

-Serve warm or cold, perhaps with a bit of ice cream or cream if you are feeling particularly in need of indulgence.
+Serve warm or cold, perhaps with a bit of ice cream or cream if you are feel like it.

-This cake is best kept in an airtight tin and eaten within a day or so because of the fruit on the top.
+This cake is best kept in an airtight tin and eaten within a day or two.

 Ingredients